spencerldixon/boilerplate/README.md

 # 🔥 Boilerplate

-A mildly opinionated starting point for generating rails projects based on good practices and clean code.
+A mildly opinionated gem for interactively kickstarting your rails projects based on good practices and clean code.

 ![Screen recorded demo](demo.gif)